If you want to know if your child will need speech therapy but don’t know what to look out for, you’re not alone.

 A critical key to pediatric speech therapy is early intervention, especially when you observe a delay.
 Speech therapy done on time can prevent further speech difficulties.
 It may even improve your child’s school performance as well as their self-confidence.

 If you’re still in doubt, we can do a quick screening here at Apheleia Speech to see if there’s a need for concern or a sign of language delays.
-You can sign up for this free consultation for your child below: no contacts, no commitments.
+You can sign up for this consultation for your child below: no contacts, no commitments.